Federal Policies and Actions Related to COVID-19

 Be sure to see our general Congregations as Employers During the COVID-19 Pandemic page, with information about paying staff, benefits, working from home, supervision, and more.

-- Update on PPP Loans and Other Federal Program Reminders (posted April 22): OCSF Legislative Update
+- Update on PPP Loans and Other Federal Program Reminders (posted April 22): OCSF Legislative Update.
+We anticipate posting an "updated update" on federal programs in mid-June.

 - Webinar slides (last updated April 9): COVID-19 Federal Programs, Staffing, and Finances Webinar Slides (PDF)